Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Discussion

 \section{Discussion}

 Penalized estimation methods usually yield irregular estimators, making statistical inference challenging.
 Motivated by profile estimation and semiparametric theory, we propose a debiased profile $M$-estimator.
-In practice, the profile $m$-function may not have an explicit form.
-We propose a numerical procedure that approximates the direction of debiasing automatically.
+In many scenarios, the profile $m$-function may not have an explicit form.
+We propose a numerical procedure that automatically approximates the debiasing direction.
 Through a one-step update, the resulting estimator enjoys a root-$n$ convergence rate and is asymptotically normal.
+DPME is an automatic profile-refitting implementation of the classical least-favorable and orthogonal correction for penalized high-dimensional $M$-estimation.
 In linear models, the debiasing direction of DPME coincides with the debiasing Lasso.
-DPME avoids solving the explicit form of the debiasing direction, exhibits computational efficiency, and thus universally applies to a wide range of high-dimensional settings.
+DPME avoids solving for the explicit form of the debiasing direction, is computationally efficient, and thus applies universally to a wide range of high-dimensional settings.
+DPME is also related to the method of targeted maximum likelihood estimation in the causal inference literature \citep{van2006targeted, frangakis2015deductive, carone2019toward, ichimura2022influence, luedtke2026simplifying}, which operationalizes profiling through a one-step update along a carefully chosen parametric submodel.
+However, the submodel in this method, corresponding to the least favorable submodel, must be either derived explicitly, or obtained numerically assuming that the nuisance parameters are fully nonparametric, which is not the case for the high-dimensional regression models.

-DPME offers considerable flexibility in the choice of initial estimators, allowing for the use of various machine learning techniques.
+DPME offers considerable flexibility in choosing initial estimators, allowing the use of various machine learning techniques.
 Under mild conditions, both initial and constrained estimators can achieve an $o_p(n^{-1/4})$ convergence rate.
 Given a specified estimation procedure, only a few rounds of constrained optimization are needed to compute the first- and second-order numerical derivatives with respect to the target parameter.
-Our framework can be used to draw inferences on low-dimensional functionals of the model parameter, such as subvectors and functions of the coefficients \citep{wang2024one}.
+Our framework can be used to draw inferences on low-dimensional functionals of the model parameter, such as subvectors and functions of the coefficients.
 In such cases, reparameterization may be necessary to facilitate constrained optimization.
-Furthermore, our approach can accommodate infinite-dimensional nuisance parameters, including those arising in partial linear models and generalized additive models.
+If the parameter of interest and nuisance parameters are not separable, constrained optimization can be achieved by involving a Lagrangian multiplier.
+Our approach can accommodate infinite-dimensional nuisance parameters, including those arising in partial linear models and generalized additive models.